Blaine-Rob5000/STECH-Python/README.md

 *Contributors*

 Individuals who wish to contribute to the project are free to do so.
 The program is incomplete and requires a great deal of work.
 None of the main menu options are functioning as yet, and none of the exotic mechanics nor the averaging system have been implemented.
 An option to add or remove individual lines of dice from the GUI is also planned, so that only the  number of rolls needed by the user (up to some predetermined limit ... perhaps 20?) are displayed.

+*Note*

+I've included a sample program that is complete ("SeventhScionGUIDiceRoller.py") in this repository as well.
+This program is not as comprehensive in scope as this project, but is a good example of finished code for a similar project.